jmjaaseth/masterthesis/README.md

 ![KL divergence.](KLDiv.png)

 ### The Meyer-Wallach entanglement measure
-Although numerous proposed methods for quantifying entanglement are available in the literature, the Meyer-Wallach (MW) entanglement measure, often denmoted $Q$, emerges as a particularly compelling choice.
+Although numerous proposed methods for quantifying entanglement are available in the literature, the Meyer-Wallach (MW) entanglement measure [3], often denoted $Q$, emerges as a particularly compelling choice.

 Meyer and Wallach proves that $Q$ has the following properties: